rubberduckydrip/hacky-yara-androguard/README.md

 Script will create reports folder and put reports there.

-scan.py takes 3 parameter: report folder, apk folder and yara rule.
+androguard_scan.py takes 3 parameter: report folder, apk folder and yara rule folder.
 In yara rules you can use androguard module.
 You can also use other yara modules if you want to.

-`scan.py reports apk dropper.yar`
+`androguard_scan.py reports apk rules`

 Since androguard module didn't work on my yara python version I used os.system, if you can run it with yarapython library feel free to pr.

+scan.py takes 2 parameters: fodler containing file to be scanned and yara rule folder.

+`scan.py files_dir rules`

 [![asciicast](https://asciinema.org/a/4L0BKvO87RhNcxH62VbChszgP.svg)](https://asciinema.org/a/4L0BKvO87RhNcxH62VbChszgP)